mallory/e2ee/draft-e2ee.md

 An "end" either sends messages or receives them, usually both.
 Other systems on the path are just that: other systems.
 Other systems MAY be used to facilitate the sending of messages between both "ends", but are not "ends" themselves.

-It is, however, not trivial to establish the definition of an end point in isolation. {{hale}} Depending on the context, an "end" may be a user; a device colocated with the user; or a set of devices controlled by a user that want to simultaneously participate in the conversation.
+It is, however, not trivial to establish the definition of an end point in isolation. {{hale}} Depending on the context, an "end" may be a device colocated with the user or a set of devices controlled by a user that want to simultaneously participate in the conversation.

 End-to-end principle
 --------------------